 Everyone knows it, Europeans don’t mess about when it comes to Christmas shopping.
 For centuries before hygge started trending on Twitter, the old towns of Europe have been creating atmosphere, togetherness and an excuse to enjoy the little things in life at their wonderful Christmas markets.
 So if you’re planning a little winter getaway this year, or perhaps are heading home for the holidays and looking for the best place to get into the spirit with family – have a look at this guide to Europe’s best Christmas markets.
 Each country and every town celebrate in their own special ways, with the best foods, gifts and entertainment the locals have to offer.
 We can practically hear jingle-bells already!

-– Salisbury Christmas Market (29th November – 23rd December) completely transforms this medieval cathedral city with its German market-style festivities.
+– Salisbury Christmas Fayre (30th November – 24th December) completely transforms this medieval cathedral city with its German market-style festivities.
 Taking place right at the central Guildhall Square – with the Guildhall providing the perfect backdrop for the event – there is food, shopping and lots of lovely live music and even special workshops to experience.
 If you’re lucky, you might also be able to spot some international exhibitors from Europe, the Middle East and Africa among the traditional mulled wine and gingerbread.

-– Heidelberger Weihnachtsmarkt in Florence (November 28 to December 27) – yes, you read that right – is an unusual and wonderful combination of cultures as the German traditions town of Heidelberg come to town with its 500-year-old market.
+– Heidelberger Weihnachtsmarkt in Florence (25th November – 22nd December) – yes, you read that right – is an unusual and wonderful combination of cultures as the German traditions town of Heidelberg come to town with its 500-year-old market.
 Selling hand-crafted goods and traditional German foods you are sure to find a special treat at the market on Piazza Santa Croce.
 Situated right outside the marvellous Basilica di Santa Croce there is plenty to enjoy.
-Why not a bratwurst and a beer, or traditional Heidelberg Lebkuchen cookies and a spiced vin brulè?
+Why not a bratwurst and a beer, or traditional Heidelberg Lebkuchen cookie care packages and a spiced vin brulè?

 Are you feeling in the spirit yet?
 Good.
-While you’re dreaming of mulled wine and artisan tree-toppers, go ahead and have a browse through Oliver’s Travels selection of luxury holiday villas and find the perfect accommodation for your upcoming winter break.
+While you’re dreaming of mulled wine and artisan tree-toppers, go ahead and have a browse through Oliver’s Travels selection of luxury Christmas villas around the world and check out our Christmas houses and cottages in the UK and France.
+Contact our concierge team and we will help you find the perfect accommodation for your upcoming winter break.